This post contains affiliate links, which means I may receive a small commission, at no extra cost to you, when you make a purchase.

 UVocorp is a high paying content mill with open freelance writing assignments.
-They pay $15 per page for ESL writer and $26 per page for an ENL writer.
-They had stopped hiring the time I wrote this post but they’ve opened up their site for writers again.
+They pay $15 per page for ESL writers and $26 per page for ENL writers.
+They had stopped hiring when I wrote this post but they’ve opened up their site for writers again.

 Freelancing Writing Platforms for Beginners

 These are platforms or marketplaces that connect brands or agencies with freelance writers.
 As a writer, you register and create your profile.
-Submit your sample work so that the clients can gauge your work.
+Submit your samples so that the clients can gauge your work.

 Free & Paid Job Boards with Writing Opportunities

 Job boards are similar to freelancing platforms.
-The only different is that boards focus on one area of interest.
+The only difference is that boards focus on one area of interest.